marcoarment/BugshotKit/README.md

 ### Inconsolata font

-BugshotKit includes [Inconsolata](http://levien.com/type/myfonts/inconsolata.html), a free monospace programming font released under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&item_id=OFL).
+BugshotKit includes [Inconsolata](http://levien.com/type/myfonts/inconsolata.html), a free monospace programming font released under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&item_id=OFL), to make its console look nicer.

 Add it to your application's resources to use it.
-If it's absent, BugshotKit will fall back to Courier New, but it'll look worse.
+If it's absent, BugshotKit will fall back to Courier New, but its console will look worse.